-This document, as well as all reports, illustrations, data, information, and other materials are the property of LG Electronics U.S.A., Inc., and are disclosed by LG Electronics U.S.A., Inc., only in confidence.
-This document is for design purposes only.
+This document, as well as all reports, illustrations, data, information, and other materials are the property of LG Electronics U.S.A., Inc., and are disclosed by LG Electronics U.S.A., Inc. only in confidence.

-$\bigcirc$ Do not throw away, destroy, or lose this manual.
+O not throw away, destroy, or lose this manual.
 Please read carefully and store in a safe place for future reference.
-Content familiarity required for proper installation.
+Content familiarity is required for proper installation.

 The instructions included in this manual must be followed to prevent product malfunction, property damage, injury, or death to the user or other people.
 Incorrect operation due to ignoring any instructions will cause harm or damage.
-The level of seriousness is classified by the symbols described below.

-A summary list of safety precautions begins on page 3.
+The level of seriousness is classified by the symbols described by the summary list of safety precautions on page 4.